777arc/textbook/content/intro.rst

 If you get through any amount of this textbook and email me at pysdr@vt.edu with questions/comments/suggestions, then congratulations, you will have contributed to this textbook!

 But on a more grand scale, you can help contribute to this textbook in the same way as any open source software project- through git.
-This textbook might be hosted as a website, but the underlying material all lives on the textbook's GitHub page (link coming soon).
+This textbook might be in the form of a website, but the source material it's generated from all lives on the `textbook's GitHub page <https://github.com/777arc/textbook>`_.
 Feel free to submit an issue, or even a Pull Request (PR) with fixes or improvements.
-Those who submit valuable PRs will be permanently added to the acknowledgments section.
+Those who submit valuable feedback/fixes be permanently added to the acknowledgments section below.
 Not good at Git but have changes to suggest?
 Feel free to email me at pysdr@vt.edu.

 The website this textbook is hosted on is ad-free, because we all hate ads.
 I also don't provide a paypal or bitcoin address where I accept donations.
 There is literally no way for me to get paid for this textbook.
 Instead, I merely suggest just trying to share this textbook with colleagues who may be interested in the material.